CryptoLab-service/Customer-Feedback-Engagement-Workflow/README.md

-# 🧴 Nigerian-Standard Automated Customer Feedback & Engagement Workflow
+# Customer Feedback & Engagement Workflow

-This repository contains an intelligent n8n workflow designed to automate customer feedback analysis and personalized email responses for a Nigerian business.
+This repository contains an intelligent n8n workflow designed to automate customer feedback analysis and personalized email responses for businesses.
 It uses AI to understand customer sentiment, drafts a culturally appropriate response, and can automatically generate and send a promotional coupon via Gmail if the feedback warrants it.

 ---